AGTGreg/AppBlocks/docs/README.md

 # Introduction

 AppBlocks is a tiny, fast and very lightweight javascript library for building front-end apps.
-It has no dependencies.

-It was created to cover the need of enhancing pages and web applications front-ends with small and maintainable applications fast and easy without introducing much overhead.
+It started as a personal challenge project that later evolved to a usable full fleged library that covered the need to quickly enhancing pages and web applications front-ends with small and maintainable applications.

 The main goals of AppBlocks is to provide all the necessary functionality to develop front-end apps while beeing lightweight, ridiculously easy to integrate in any project, practical and small.